aaazyq/Elastic-Net-In-Cancer-Gene-Analysis/README.md

 In our project, we trained several gene TP53 inactivation classifiers, compared the performance of lasso, ridge and elastic net in sparse logistic regression and support vector machine.
-We verified that logistic regression is a better model in this project and elastic net performs better than lasso and ridge regularization, with a higher test AUC (93.6%) and reasonable proportion of selected variable.
+We verified that **logistic regression is a better model** in this project and **elastic net performs better than lasso and ridge regularization**, with a higher test AUC (93.6%) and reasonable proportion of selected variable.
 In addition, we did further analysis to make sure this elastic net model has biological significance and good interpretability.